flancia-coop/doc.anagora.org/archleucoryx.md

 https://roxytonic.tumblr.com/tagged/roxytonic+ad+astra/chrono

-June 3rd 2023 update: Moved past personal knowledge management and tools for thought (fancy note-taking) for the time being.
-Very far out of fandom.
-Cognitive science major!
+June 3rd 2023 update: Moved past personal knowledge management and tools for thought (fancy note-taking) for the time being, and on account that I'm a proper cognitive science major now.
+Very far from fandom and honestly it feels great.
+Looking forward to where this new major takes me.